moddi3/opencode-wrapped/README.md

 1. **Terminal Summary** — Quick stats overview in your terminal
 2. **PNG Image** — A beautiful, shareable wrapped card saved to your home directory
-3. **Clipboard** — Optionally copy the image directly to your clipboard
+3. **Clipboard** — Automatically copies the image to your clipboard

 ## Data Source